Wilderness first responder: History

 Near the end of the 19th century, volunteer organizations such as St. John Ambulance began teaching the principles of first aid at mining sites and near large railway centers.
 By the dawn of the 20th century, additional organizations such as the Boy Scouts and the American Red Cross began teaching first aid to lay people.
 Over the years, these organizations trained hundreds of thousands of people in the elements of providing assistance until definitive care could be arranged.

 The training in these courses assumed that definitive care was nearby and could be delivered quickly.
 Eventually it was realized that this training, while valuable, needed to be supplemented and/or revised to deal with the extended time and limited resources inherent when a medical crisis occurs in a wilderness setting.
 In the 1950s, organizations such as The Mountaineers began developing training programs that addressed these special needs.

 In 1966, the US Government, through the National Traffic and Motor Vehicle Safety Act, gave the Department of Transportation (DOT) responsibility for creating a national Emergency Management System (EMS).
 From this program came the standardized curriculum for the position of emergency medical technician (EMT) and later First Responder, which in the 21st century as described below became emergency medical responder.

 The first formal wilderness medical responder class beyond first aid was taught by Carl Weil of Wilderness Medicine Outfitters, a variant of Advanced Wilderness First Aid for ski patrollers at Colorado State University in 1967.
 From this beginning a number of courses for wilderness responders beyond first aid appeared, including Wilderness Emergency Medical Technician, Advanced Wilderness First Aid, Wilderness Advanced First Aid, and others.
 Notable early schools and programs teaching such programming included Stonehearth Open Learning Opportunities, Wilderness Medicine Outfitters, and Outward Bound (Outward Bound courses were often run with Peter Goth, who went on to found Wilderness Medical Associates).

 The first of these classes to specifically grant Wilderness First Responder certification was taught in 1985 by Frank Hubbell of SOLO and Peter Goth of Wilderness Medical Associates in the Florida S.T.E.P.
 (Short Term Elective Program) basecamp of Hurricane Island Outward Bound School.
 The purpose of creating the course was to provide rangers, outdoor leaders, and guides the necessary knowledge to provide care in crises in the wilderness.

 Today, WFR certification is frequently a prerequisite for professional positions that involve work in the outdoors and students may take courses from numerous nationally recognized providers (see below).

 In the mid-2000s, the Department of Transportation (which oversees EMS nomenclature and operations) mandated a national name change removing the formal "First Responder" certification and replacing it with "Emergency Medical Responder".
-With this action, a new category of Wilderness Emergency Medical Responder (WEMR) was born, and the differentiation between the wilderness medicine certification of WFR (primarily for guides, oudoorspeople, and others not formally involved in a response system, and unregulated) and the wilderness EMS certification of WEMR (primarily for formal responders to wilderness emergencies in a regulated system) began.
+With this action, a new category of Wilderness Emergency Medical Responder (WEMR) was born, and the differentiation between the wilderness medicine certification of WFR (primarily for guides, outdoorspeople, and others not formally involved in a response system, and unregulated) and the wilderness EMS certification of WEMR (primarily for formal responders to wilderness emergencies in a regulated system) began.